 | 2003 |

-Prdx1 knockout mice develop severe haemolytic anaemia characterized by increased erythrocyte ROS, protein oxidation, haemoglobin instability, Heinz body formation, and decreased erythrocyte lifespan, establishing PRDX1 as an essential antioxidant defence in erythrocytes.
-Prdx1-deficient fibroblasts show decreased proliferation and increased sensitivity to oxidative DNA damage, and Prdx1-null mice have abnormalities in NK cell numbers, phenotype, and function. |
+Prdx1 knockout mice develop severe haemolytic anaemia with increased erythrocyte ROS, protein oxidation, haemoglobin instability, and Heinz body formation, demonstrating Prdx1's essential role as an antioxidant defence in erythrocytes.
+Prdx1-deficient fibroblasts show decreased proliferation and increased sensitivity to oxidative DNA damage, and Prdx1-null mice have abnormalities in NK cell numbers and function. |

 Nature |